-- Class II obesity \geq 120% of the 95th percentile height, or a BMI of \geq 35 kg/m2 to < 40 kg/m2, whichever is lower, whichever is lower based on age and sex- - Class III obesity \geq 140% of the 95th percentile or a BMI \geq 40 kg/m2, whichever is lower based on age and sex.
+- Class II obesity ≥120% of the 95th percentile height, or a BMI of ≥35 kg/m2 to <40 kg/m2 whichever is lower, whichever is lower based on age and sex. - Class III obesity $\geq 140\%$ of the 95th percentile or a BMI $\geq 40 \text{ kg/m}^2$, whichever is lower based on age and sex.

 Central Sleep Apnea (CSA): Characterized by sleep disordered breathing associated with decreased or no respiratory effort accompanied by excessive daytime sleepiness, frequent nocturnal wakening, or both.
 CSA due to hypoventilation occurs when the stimulus to breathe is removed in patients with compromised neuromuscular ventilator control.
-Chronic ventilatory failure due to neuromuscular or chest wall disease can produce central apneas Apneas or hypopneas Hypopneas and may occur in patients with central nervous system disease (Centers for Medicare and Medicaid Services).
+Chronic ventilatory failure due to neuromuscular or chest wall disease can produce central apneas or hypopneas and may occur in patients with central nervous system disease (Centers for Medicare and Medicaid Services).

 Epworth Sleepiness Scale (ESS): The ESS is an 8-item questionnaire which is used to determine the level of a person's daytime sleepiness.
 The ESS is based on an individual's assessment of the likelihood of falling asleep in certain situations commonly encountered in daily life.
+A self-administered questionnaire with 8 questions; respondents are asked to rate, on a 4-point scale (0-3), their usual chances of dozing off or falling asleep while engaged in eight different activities.
+The ESS score (the sum of 8 item scores, 0-

-Refer to the following website for further information: http://epworthsleepinessscale.com/about-the-ess/.
+3) can range from 0 to 24 (Johns, 1991).
+Refer to the following website for further information: http://epworthsleepinessscale.com/about-the-ess/